mahuicong/learncolone/README.md

 # learncolone
 colone a repository
 add a new line
-add a new because create a new branch.
+Creating a new brnch is quick &simple.